This page was last reviewed on March 6, 2018.

 - Be located at least 3m from any building, structure or fuel supply tank

-Burn clean wood and do not burn garbage or any prohibited material.
+Please burn clean wood and do not burn garbage or other prohibited materials.

 Report a Fire Complaint

 To report any kind of fire complaint or emergency, dial 911.
 If it is not an emergency, tell the 911 operator that it is a fire non-emergency.
 Callers will then be connected to the fire department duty officer.

 For more information about outdoor burning, call the Village office at 250-336-2291 or the Fire Department at 250-336-2531.